Build a plumbing pipe shelf

 Please note that to work safely on the construction of this type of industrial shelving, it is important to be accompanied by at least one person.

 The industrial style decor requires the use of mainly metal (steel and / or black cast iron or even galvanized), painted or even rusty and wood, raw, tinted, varnished or sometimes recovered from old pallets.
-For this type of installation (DIY project), we will favor black steel plumbing pipes (also called coils or nipples in the jargon), elbows, flanges, available of course on our site and raw wood planks, cut to size at most DIY stores.
+For this type of installation (DIY project), we will favor black steel plumbing pipes (also called pipes or nipples in the jargon), elbows, flanges, available of course on our site and raw wood planks, cut to size at most DIY stores.

-If the thickness of the wooden planks depends on the desired resistance or the desired aesthetic side, the size of the tubes and elbows will depend on the dimensions of the wall to be “dressed” but also on the size of your room.
+If the thickness of the wooden planks depends on the desired resistance or the desired aesthetic side, the size of the pipes and elbows will depend on the dimensions of the wall to be “dressed” but also on the size of your room.
 Please note the main diameters used:

 - ½" or "15x21": this diameter is most often used for small parts or the construction of small structures.